edwhlt/TP_devops/README.md

 Placer des images de conteneur dans Docker Hub, permet de les partager, de les distribuer et de les rendre accessibles à d'autres utilisateurs ou membres de l'équipe directement en ligne.

+# TP2 - Github Actions

+## What is GitHub Actions?

+estcontainers est une bibliothèque Java qui permet d'exécuter des conteneurs Docker pendant les tests.
+Dans cet exemple, nous utilisons le conteneur PostgreSQL pour attacher notre application lors des tests.
+Lorsque vous exécutez la commande "mvn clean verify", un conteneur Docker est lancé pendant l'exécution des tests, ce qui est très pratique pour effectuer des tests d'intégration.

+## What are testcontainers?

+Testcontainers est une bibliothèque Java qui permet d'exécuter des conteneurs Docker pendant les tests.
+Dans cet exemple, nous utilisons le conteneur PostgreSQL pour attacher notre application lors des tests.
+Lorsque vous exécutez la commande "mvn clean verify", un conteneur Docker est lancé pendant l'exécution des tests, ce qui est très pratique pour effectuer des tests d'intégration.

+## What is the purpose of Continuous Delivery (CD) in the context of software development?

+Continuous Delivery (CD) is a software development practice that focuses on automatically delivering code changes to production or a staging environment after they have been thoroughly tested.
+The goal of CD is to ensure that code can be reliably and consistently deployed to production with minimal manual intervention.
+It helps streamline the release process and improve software quality.

+## How do you secure environment variables in GitHub Actions?

+To secure environment variables in GitHub Actions, you can use GitHub Secrets.
+Secrets are encrypted variables that you can store in your GitHub repository.
+They are not exposed in the workflow logs, making them a secure way to store sensitive information like API keys or credentials.

+## How do you build and push Docker images using GitHub Actions?

+You can build and push Docker images in GitHub Actions by defining a job that uses a Docker action.
+In the job configuration, specify the Dockerfile and context for your Docker image, and provide the necessary credentials to log in to a container registry (e.g., Docker Hub).
+After building the image, you can use the action to push it to the container registry.

+# TP 3 - Ansible